richardbowden/passwordHash/README.md

 An easy to use wrapper around https://godoc.org/golang.org/x/crypto/scrypt

+Extracted from a bigger application so this can be used by others if it helps.

 This wrapper sets sensible defaults for use with the scrypt package, it also generates a cryptographically secure pseudorandom number for a per password salt using crypto/rand.

 #defaults